2016 Student Interns

 B. S. Natural Resources, Wildlife Conservation, Class of 2018.

-Project: Jamie has responsibilty for all aspects of grounds work ranging from installation of signs and trees to coordinating repairs and work with the University grounds services.
+Project: Jamie has responsibility for all aspects of grounds work ranging from installation of signs and trees to coordinating repairs and work with the University grounds services.
 Her role is integrated with the GIS Database manager and she also works closely with the students responsible for shrub inventory.